Advanced Settings

 settings of

 your guide algorithms and by the size of your tracking region.
-This is only an optimization, so the use

 of this checkbox is completely optional.
 If you find that

-calibration often fails because the star is lost during the fast re-center,
+calibration often fails because the star is lost during the fast

 you should disable this option.
 That sort of problem may

-indicate that you have a large polar alignment error or excessive periodic
+indicate that you have a large polar alignment error or excessive

 error in RA.
-You can run the Guiding Assistant to help see what's causing the problem.
+You can run the Guiding Assistant to help see what's

 - 'Reverse Dec output after meridian flip' -